 Continue reading “Your Natural Declutter Method?”

 Those who downsize from a condo are usually doing so as a second pass.
 Their original move was likely completed many years earlier.
-Often the downsizer is a senior who recognizes that a retirement home is now a better match.
+Often the downsizer is an elder who recognizes that a retirement home is now a better match.
 However, there are a few differences this time.
 If this applies to you or your parents, read on.

 Continue reading “Downsizing From a Condo”